ax3l/matplotlib-serializer/README.md

   - mpl changes even more over time rendering the pickle useless

 tiff images are quite nice to hack on (e.g., via ImageJ). float32 support should (hopefully) be sufficient for most applications.

+Basically this is just a data and meta-data saving mechanism that immitates a "replay" of the public (!) matplotlib API calls that created the figure and reads the data from a cache instead of needing the source files again.